Houston Cougars football: John Jenkins era (1990–1992)

 Despite returning David Klingler and several other stars, the 1991 season saw a significant downturn from the Cougars' previous four-year arc of improvement.
 The season began in rousing fashion with a 73–3 home rout of Louisiana Tech, but the second game marked what would in hindsight be the end of an era.
-In a game nationally televised on ESPN that had been billed as an intersectional meeting of powers, the Cougars faced the Miami Hurricanes at the Orange Bowl.
+In a game nationally televised on ESPN that had been billed as an intersectional meeting of powers, the 12th-ranked Cougars faced the second-ranked Miami Hurricanes at the Orange Bowl.
 Miami blitzed early and often, keeping the Cougars' high-powered offense from getting any momentum.
 The Cougars not only lost the game 40–10, but also lost a good deal of the mystique surrounding their offense.
 The Cougars' other opponents saw that relentless blitzing could throw the Cougars off their rhythm.
-A week later against Illinois saw more of the same; they lost that contest 51–10.
+A week later against Illinois saw more of the same; they lost that contest 51–10 and fell out of the polls altogether.
 Although the Cougars beat Texas for the fourth time in five years, they finished seventh in the conference with a 3–5 record and a 4–7 overall record.
 After the season, Klingler was selected No. 6 overall in the 1992 NFL draft, while defensive end Glenn Cadrez was picked No. 154 overall by the New York Jets.
 This came around the time that the sanctions imposed in 1989, especially the reduced complement of scholarships, began taking their full effect.
 The 1991 season marked the start of what would be a decade-long fall from the successes of the late 1980s.
 From 1991 to 2004, the Cougars would have only three winning seasons.

 The 1992 season saw the program continue its slide.
 New quarterback Jimmy Klingler posted impressive performances against inferior competition, but the Cougars struggled against the better teams on the schedule.
 The defense also struggled, often giving up so many points that even the prolific offense couldn't keep up.
 Jenkins increasingly came under fire for his teams' poor defensive performance and his propensity to "run up the score" in an unsportsmanlike manner against weaker opponents.
 The '92 season ended with the Cougars finishing 4–7 yet again.